ddnexus/pagy/docs/how-to.md

 ## Paginate search results

 Pagy has a few of extras for gems returning search results: [elasticsearch_rails](extras/elasticsearch_rails.md), [searchkick](extras/searchkick.md) and [meilisearch](extras/meilisearch.md)

+## Paginate by date instead of a fixed number of items

+Use the [calendar extra](extras/calendar.md) that cann paginate a collection by calendar Time unit (year, month, week or day).

 ## Paginate pre-offset and pre-limited collections